vinosamari/vscode-tailwind-titan/README.md

 ## Requirements

+- Project has initialized tailwind with `npx tailwindcss init`
 - Visual Studio Code version 1.60.0 or higher
+- TailwindCSS 4.x

 ## Installation

 1. Open Visual Studio Code
 2. Go to the Extensions view (View > Extensions)
-3. Search for "Tailwind Titan - Nuxt CSS Transformer"
+3. Search for "Tailwind Titan"
 4. Click Install to install the extension

 ## Usage

 1. Open a Nuxt.js project that uses Tailwind CSS
-2. Run the "Check for Tailwind CSS" command in the Command Palette (Ctrl/Cmd + Shift + P)
+2. Run the "Check & Transform Tailwind CSS" command in the Command Palette (Ctrl/Cmd + Shift + P)
-3. If Tailwind CSS is detected, the CSS code will be transformed into optimized CSS automatically
+3. If Tailwind CSS is detected, the CSS code will be transformed into optimized CSS automatically and saved in a temporary file location to be moved to the path of your choice.

 ## License